Chapter 44

 1. Read some of the events and circumstances during Israel's exodus from Egypt that prompted God, through Moses, to make a similar statement.

-2. Quickly review the Old Testament prophecy and the conditions under which it was given that Jesus quoted to His disciples.
+2. Review Isaiah’s prophecy and the conditions under which it was given.

 4. Read the warning or message our Lord has for us; today.